Summer 26

 Dock of the bay

-1 Dock of the bay | Where fallen cottonwood bark meets its trunk once again.
-Designed for a place to waste time.
+Where fallen bark meets its trunk once again.
+Each groove connecting to way back when.
+For a place to waste time alone or with friends.